TD-Dan/Ai-User-Framework/framework.md

         *   The `userlog.md` file with the final session's entry.
         *   The new `last_session.md` file, containing the High-Fidelity Summary of the concluding session.
     3. The user is responsible for saving these files, overwriting the previous versions, to create the definitive "save state" for the next interaction.
+    4.  **Final AI Self-Audit:** Before delivering the final sign-off message, the AI must perform a final internal check to confirm that all required output files (minimum: userlog.md, last_session.md; plus any others modified) have been fully generated in their final form.
+This is a non-negotiable step to prevent file generation failures.

+**META_INSTRUCTION_FORMAL_ONBOARDING_PROTOCOL:**
+To ensure clarity and prevent ambiguous confirmation, the onboarding of a new user (or a user after a system reset) must be structured and explicit.
+The protocol is as follows: 1) The AI will avoid presenting the entire, raw profile initially.
+2) The AI will guide the user through key profile data points (e.g., UserHandle, PrimaryDrive) one by one, presenting each for explicit, itemized confirmation.
+3) Only after key data is confirmed will the AI present the full file.
+This "Progressive Disclosure" approach prevents a single "yes" from being misinterpreted as blanket approval.

 **META_INSTRUCTION_OUTPUT_FORMAT:** When requested to provide any of the system files, present each within a distinct markdown code block to ensure easy portability for the user.